LiftRight/welcome/README.md

   ![No sensors found](images/nosensors.png)

-* The sensor needs to be calibrated before use.The next screen gives directions on how to wear and orient the sensor for use.
+* The sensor needs to be calibrated before use.
+The next screen gives directions on how to wear and orient the sensor for use.
 The sensor should be worn on your **left arm** with the grey dot facing **down and away from your body**.
-When ready press the `calibrate` button at the bottom and stand still with your arm hanging down at your side.
+When ready stand still with your left arm hanging down at your side and press the `calibrate` button at the bottom of the screen.

   ![Calibrate screen](images/calibrate.png)

 ## 🏋🏼‍♂️ Working Out

-LiftRight tracks your movement and derives performance data for a variety of upper body exercises.
-Scroll through the available exercises and select one to track that exercise.
+LiftRight tracks your repetitions for a variety of upper body exercises.
+Scroll through the available exercises and select one (by simply tapping on it) to track that exercise.

   ![Select an exercise](images/workout.png)

-For your first few sessions you will see a large counter.
 LiftRight will count your repetitions.
-This display will change as the study progresses.
+For your first few sessions you will see a large counter on the screen, which shows your current rep count.
+This display will change in the next phase of the study.

 No interaction is needed between sets, LiftRight will automatically start a new set after a short timeout where no reps were performed.